akshaykhale1992/akshaykhale1992.github.io/_posts/2020-03-26-a-simple-database-suggestion.md

 The approach above is completely fair and it works but there is a problem in the above approach.
 It does not have a record of exactly when the user was `deactivated` or exactly when the `email_status` was sent to the customer.

-For that, most of the developers follow a simple approach, instead of using a boolean field `is_active` they use `activated_on` (or `deactivated_on`_depends on your business requirement) Date with default value as NULL.
-They use fol_lowing queries to find users:
+For that, most of the developers follow a simple approach, instead of using a boolean field `is_active` they use `activated_on` (or `deactivated_on`depends on your business requirement) Date with default value as NULL.
+They use following queries to find users:

     /* Query to find all the Active Users
      * (if you are using `deactivated_on` date field with default NULL